 This document provides the reader with detailed interface agreement specifications for integrating Amdocs Engage (AIA) with PLDT CVM for Two Ways SMS responses information.
 The document provides all the information required to estimate the work and the tasks to realize this interface.

-Extract transmission to FTP folder and FTP folder management need to be added to the document.

 Related Documentation

 The following documents will assist the reader in obtaining a broader understanding of the subject-matter of this document: